 Documenting Improvements for Appraisers

-Documenting improvements made to a property plays a significant role in the appraisal process, as accurate records can substantiate a home’s increased value.
+Documenting improvements made to a property plays a significant role in the appraisal process, as accurate records can substantiate a home's increased value.
 Adequate improvement documentation enhances appraiser communication and ensures that all upgrades are acknowledged.
-Crucial elements to include are:
+Crucial elements to include are:- A detailed list of all significant improvements with installation dates.

 - Receipts or proof of purchase for materials and labor.